-Loss of body weight within a short time of one month
+- Loss of body weight within a short time of one month

-Suffer chronic diarrhea for more than one month.
+- Suffer chronic diarrhea for more than one month.

-Have prolonged fever for more than month.
+- Have prolonged fever for more than month.

-Persistent coughs.
+- Persistent coughs.

-Generalized itchy skin diseases.
+- Generalized itchy skin diseases.

-Recurrent Herpes Zoster.
+- Recurrent Herpes Zoster.

-Chronic generalized Herpes Simplex.
+- Chronic generalized Herpes Simplex.

-Thrush in Mouth and throat.
+- Thrush in Mouth and throat.

-Swollen glands
+- Swollen glands

-Loss of memory.
+- Loss of memory.

-Peripheral nerve damage.
+- Peripheral nerve damage.

-der to prevent HIV blood for transfusion is screened, avoidance of sex, personal hygiene, use of lized piercing and cutting equipments and sex education.
+In order to prevent HIV blood for transfusion is screened, avoidance of sex, personal hygiene, use of sterilized piercing and cutting equipments and sex education.

-earch has shown that there is no vaccine to prevent AIDS however research is being carried out any countries in the world including Kenya.
-People planning to get married should go for HIV Sanitation is important in the control of HIV/AIDS.
-Sanitation involves handling and disposal IV infected items e.g. Needles, Syringes, Razorblades, Knives, Cotton wool, Gloves and other nes used to handle HIV/AIDS wounds.
+Research has shown that there is no vaccine to prevent AIDS however research is being carried out in many countries in the world including Kenya.
+People planning to get married should go for HIV test.
+Sanitation is important in the control of HIV/AIDS.
+Sanitation involves handling and disposal of HIV infected items e.g. Needles, Syringes, Razorblades, Knives, Cotton wool, Gloves and other clothes used to handle HIV/AIDS wounds.

-ough the ministry of health in collaboration with other anti-aids agencies continues to educate public on the scourge since it was declared a national disaster people from Mageta Island in Lake oria claim they are ignored' today every widow seeking to be inherited just dressed smartly and ds a boat to Mageta, Hama, Siro or Wayas Island' Says Wycliffe Aching a boat transporter.
-He ns that most women who lose their husbands to the pandemic on the main land turn to young rant fishermen and transport operators on the Islands to cleanse themselves.
+Although the ministry of health in collaboration with other anti-aids agencies continues to educate the public on the scourge since it was declared a national disaster people from Mageta Island in Lake Victoria claim they are ignored' today every widow seeking to be inherited just dressed smartly and boards a boat to Mageta, Hama, Siro or Wayas Island' Says Wycliffe Aching a boat transporter.
+He claims that most women who lose their husbands to the pandemic on the main land turn to young ignorant fishermen and transport operators on the Islands to cleanse themselves.

-as hooked to a woman who stayed with me for two months before I realized that she was widow had buried her husband the same wee we met' said Achieng.
+'I was hooked to a woman who stayed with me for two months before I realized that she was widow who had buried her husband the same wee we met' said Achieng.

-HIV/AIDS impact
+2.9 HIV/AIDS impact

-/AIDS increased the burden and stress for people caring for people living with HI/AIDS.
-A lot abor hours and financial resources are diverted to buying drugs.
-HIV/AIDS have an impact on population size and growth.
-Aids deaths are many and fewer births leading to low population. enditure on AIDS is quite worrying to the demands it is making on heath services, demand on pital beds personal drugs.
-HIV/AIDS have decreased the number of teachers due to sickness and h.
-On the economic sector it has been affected because the people who die are in the productive of 14 to 45 years.
+HIV/AIDS increased the burden and stress for people caring for people living with HI/AIDS.
+A lot of labor hours and financial resources are diverted to buying drugs.
+HIV/AIDS have an impact on the population size and growth.
+Aids deaths are many and fewer births leading to low population.

+Expenditure on AIDS is quite worrying to the demands it is making on heath services, demand on hospital beds personal drugs.
+HIV/AIDS have decreased the number of teachers due to sickness and death.
+On the economic sector it has been affected because the people who die are in the productive age of 14 to 45 years.

-) AIDS orphans
+2.10 AIDS orphans